27587 Magazine ©2018

 The quarterly 27587 MAGAZINE, the high-quality metro dubbed “A North Carolina Original,” is now the Wake Forest region’s No. 1 magazine in market penetration and circulation reach – and at the best value!

-Our record press run is now pushing readership closer to 50,000 for a keeper magazine packed with original trend and human-interest stories from a team of creative journalists.
+Our record press run is now pushing readership beyond 50,000 for a keeper magazine packed with original trend and human-interest stories from a team of creative journalists.
 Plus, we now do direct mail to thousands of households in the wealthiest neighborhoods of 27587 as well as Raleigh’s 27614!
 You can also find us at supermarkets inside and outside the Raleigh beltline, as well as at RDU, and downtown Raleigh and Durham.
 And that’s just for starters!

 There’s no better way to saturate this market with your message in a magazine whose original content gives it a lifespan